QuickBase/interview-demos/governance-interns/README.md

 * Please provide a README.md file with instructions on how to run the program and the tests.
 * Please include the create script of your database as a file in your repo.

+## Time Investment
+* We expect the task to take 4-5 hours
+* If you find yourself spending more time, do let us know.

+## Powerpoint?
+* Please don’t prepare any PowerPoint slides.
+We will ask you questions from your resume and jump right into the code.

+## Where should I upload?
+* Please don’t mail your solution.
+* We would prefer if you uploaded it to a private repo and granted us permissions.
+Otherwise upload it to a private storage (S3, Dropbox) and give us a link.

+## More Questions?
+* Please don’t hesitate to ask the hiring manager any questions you have.